 It seems every year now we hear about some mega corporation getting hacked and how the consequences impact their users.
 Yahoo and Sony are just some of the high profile examples.
 However, if you think only large Tier 1 businesses are the ones at risk, think again.

-Just a few days ago, I was tweaking some settings for one of our hosting customers and had to scroll through the logs to get something I needed.
-As I was working, I noticed a few unwelcome (unsuccessful) attempts to access certain WordPress core files from IP addresses that originated from Russia and other parts of Eastern Europe.
-Here’s a snippet of the log:
+Just a few days ago, I was tweaking some settings for a hosting customer and had to scroll through the logs to find some info.
+As I was working I noticed a few unwelcome (unsuccessful) attempts to access WordPress core files from Russian and Eastern European IP addresses.

-1. Install a security WordPress plugin like iThemes Security or WordFence.
+1. Install a Security WordPress plugin like Wordfence.

-Many of the most important features are free, and these guys will disable some of the most common entry points used by attackers.
-When you visit the iThemes settings page for the first time, the WordPress plugin will ask for your permission to set some very simple defaults.
-With just 2-3 clicks you’ve got a basic level of protection for your WordPress site.
+Many of the most important features are free, and these plugins will disable some of the most common entry points used by attackers out of the box.
+When you visit their settings inside the WP Dashboard, you may customize the level of security and logs to your liking.
+With just a few clicks you’ve got a stronger level of protection for your WordPress site.

-The frequency of your site backups is entirely up to you, however I recommend conducting either weekly or monthly WordPress backups, based on:
+The frequency of your site backups is entirely up to you, however we recommend conducting either weekly or monthly WordPress backups, based on:

 a.
-How busy your site is or how often you change content, and
+How busy your site is (how much traffic you receive)

-b.
-How often you update your WordPress installation version, theme version, and plugins.
+c.
+How often you update your WordPress version, theme version, and plugins.

-CloudFlare is a DNS (domain name service) provider, which is essentially a phone book for the internet.
-What makes CloudFlare so different than other DNS providers is that they don’t stop there.
-They have an enormous plate of speed and security features, and many of them are available with their free plan.
-For example, CloudFlare can act as a content delivery network (CDN) to cache parts of your website regionally so that they load faster, it can provide free HTTPS/SSL (the little green lock for your visitors), and it can even stand in front of your website in case of a coordinated attack (like those distributed denial of service (DDoS) attacks we hear about in the news).
-One feature I myself enjoy is the ability to ban IP addresses or entire ranges of addresses from our web servers.
-Remember those hackers I talked about at the top of the post?
-No?
-Neither do I. None of our hosting customers do business with those IP blocks or countries, so I went ahead and had the offenders banned.
+Cloudflare is a DNS (domain name service) provider, which is like a phone book for the internet.
+What makes Cloudflare so different is their sheer network strength as well as their emphasis on security and speed—keep in mind that’s all with just their free plan.
+For example, Cloudflare can cache parts of your website worldwide so that it loads faster, it can provide free HTTPS/SSL (the little green lock for your visitors), and it can stand in front of your website in case of coordinated attacks (like those DDoS attacks we hear about in the news).

-Many of our businesses rely heavily on having a safe and secure web presence for our users and our customers.
-We can’t afford to allow some unsavory “businessmen” to take our day-to-day ops offline.
-So even though these easy steps to secure your WordPress website are not 100% guaranteed, nor will they be able to stop more sophisticated attempts against you, you will avoid becoming the low hanging fruit.
-If you have any questions to ask or you think I forgot something important, feel free to add them in the comments below.
+Your business relies heavily on having a safe and secure website for your visitors and our customers.
+In fact, most small businesses never recover from security breaches that take day-to-day ops offline.
+So even though these easy steps to secure your WordPress website are not guaranteed, nor will they be able to stop more sophisticated attempts, you will avoid becoming the low hanging fruit on the internet.
+If you have any questions or you think I forgot something important, feel free to comment below.
 All the best and stay secure!